Education & Learning

 Animal Assisted Interactions direct services provide individual and group programming to accomplish any all of the following well-being objectives:

 Animal partners currently include horses, dogs and chickens.
 When appropriate, our trained staff also work with donkeys, llamas, goats, rabbits and guinea pigs.
 Services are offered on-site or at other appropriate facilities in the Twin Cities metro area.
-See below for examples.
+See EXAMPLES section, below.

 WHO WE ARE

 Animal-Assisted Interaction services are provided by trained professionals who practice within the scope of their education, training, licensure or accreditation, and who partner with specially-selected and trained adult, domestic animals to meet specific measurable outcomes for people.
 These trained human professionals and animals form "AAI Teams", and as sentient beings, the animals are partners - co-instructors - and are not used.

 Trained, caring staff strive to maintain best practices in all we do in our Animal Assisted Interactions services.
 This includes guidelines and policies set forth by two internationally recognized organizations - PATH International and Pet Partners.

 - Horses: grooming, leading, training, and assisted/adaptive riding.

 - Dogs: literacy development with R.E.A.D.
 Dogs MN, training, walking, play.